CZ-NIC/mininterface/docs/Interfaces.md

 # `TuiInterface` or 'tui'

 An interactive terminal.
-Will try to get `TextualInterface` and `TextInterface` as a fallback.
+It tries to use `TextualInterface`, with `TextInterface` as a fallback.
+Configured via [`TuiSettings`][mininterface.settings.TuiSettings].

 ## `TextualInterface`

-If [textual](https://github.com/Textualize/textual) installed, rich and mouse clickable interface is used.
+If [textual](https://github.com/Textualize/textual) is installed, a rich, mouse-clickable interface is used.
+It is configured via [`TextualSettings`][mininterface.settings.TextualSettings].

 ```bash
 $ MININTERFACE_INTERFACE=tui ./program.py